NCAR/ncar-spack/README.md

 *While Spack could be deployed using the HEAD commit, this is not recommended because package definitions and default versions often change with new Spack tags/versions.
 Locking to a version ensures reproducibility.*

+### Using Spack to Deploy a Software Stack
+To simplify the process of deploying Spack and building and installing a software tree, a number of scripts are included in this repository.
+Once cloned, you should initiate the process by running the `deploy` script, which will perform the following actions:

+1. Sanitize the shell environment and make sure Spack is initialized
+2. Copy the template `spack.yaml` for a particular cluster and modify paths for `opt` and `modules`
+3. Create utility scripts like `localinit.*` for modules
+4. Find and register [external package](https://spack.readthedocs.io/en/latest/build_settings.html#external-packages) installs
+5. Create a [build cache/mirror](https://spack.readthedocs.io/en/latest/binary_caches.html) so that future installs are quick
+6. Add custom NCAR package definitions via the `ncar.hpcd` [repository](https://spack.readthedocs.io/en/latest/repositories.html)
+7. Find and register custom [module templates](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html#working-with-templates)
+9. Build packages in the build environment as defined in `packages.cfg`
+10. Create binary versions of installs and populate build cache
+11. Generate Lmod [modules](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html#hierarchical-module-files) in the build environment

+Notably, this script *does not* install packages into the production environment.
+It is assumed that the operator will sanity check the build environment before populating the public-facing stack.
+This script will copy a `publish` script into $SPACK_ENV/bin, which can be used to push changes from the build environment to the public environment.
+See [Installing new packages](doc/installing_packages.md) for more details on this script.

 ### Adding Spack to Your Shell Environment
 Spack provides source-able scripts to add itself to your shell environment.
 These scripts will modify your `PATH` and add shell aliases.
 Note that Spack has Python version requirements for functionality - it is best to use a recent Python 3.x.
 On future systems this should not be an issue, but on Cheyenne and Casper, you should add a modern Python to your PATH first.
 For BASH:
 ```